What Are Lambeth Apartments Like?

 Housing & Residence Life has recently completed the process of renovating all of Lambeth’s interiors, including new carpet, flooring, kitchen cabinets and appliances, bathroom fixtures, lighting, furniture, water heaters, doors and locks.

-In the 2022-2023 academic year, Housing & Residence Life is piloting an option for single rooms at Lambeth Apartments.
-This opportunity is being offered to groups of three students (three singles in a three-bedroom apartment) and is subject to availability.
+Singles are also offered to groups of three students (three singles in a three-bedroom apartment) and are subject to availability.

 How the Area Got Its Name

 A North Carolina native, William Alexander Lambeth was an instructor of physical culture and later an associate professor in hygiene and materia medic in the Medical School.
 In 1905 he became Superintendent of Buildings and Grounds.
 Lambeth Field and his own home in the Italianate style (on Emmet Street at Thomson Road) reflect his interest in architecture.

 Amenities & Furnishings

 Double rooms: 2 extra-long twin beds [80" x 36"]